 In addition to the ISACA training solutions and CISA exam resources, InfoSec Institute offers a CISA Boot Camp, a five-day course exclusively focusing on the essential areas covered in the CISA exam.
-Also, Intense School offers IT audit training courses, including a boot camp focused on preparing students for the CISA examination through testing of knowledge and the ability to apply it to real world scenarios.
-To help build the candidates skillfulness, see CISA-The process of Auditing Information Systems prior to taking the exam to help improve your chances of passing it.
+Also, Intense School offers IT audit training courses, including a boot camp focused on preparing students for the CISA examination through testing of knowledge and the ability to apply it to real-world scenarios.

 Still, there’s ISACA’s 2018 North America CACS Conference for information systems audit, assurance, control, governance and security professionals, taking place in Chicago, Illinois.
 There, attendees can earn up to 39 continuing professional education (CPE) hours from participating in pre- and post-conference hands-on workshops.
 Other opportunities include IIA’s International Conference which is an important training and networking event for internal audit professionals worldwide at Dubai WorldTrade Centre Convention Centre in the United Arab Emirates.
 At this event, there will be 2,500+ audit industry practitioners and providers from 100+ countries present who want to keep up with the trends and emerging issues in the internal audit profession; it is a place to learn of new tools to enhance how auditors function with innovative practices.
 Then, there’s the 2018 All Star Conference held at the ARIA Resort & Casino in Las Vegas, NV.
 This event is sure to attract participants interested in knowing about the impact of the internal audit environment now and in the future.
 Attending conferences or hands-on workshops will give security auditors a chance to learn about the latest developments in IT audit field and keep their skills and knowledge up to date.